View the Executive Summary for this brief.

 Measure: Find out what your state and district are doing about rules and regulations.

-- Do you know how prevalent regulations are in your state?
+- Do you know how your state ranks in the number of regulations?

 - What are your state’s occupational licensing laws?